ManjiriBirajdar/secret-notes-api/README.md

 5. Encryption type : aes-256-gcm

-6. Application is packaged in docker and can be deployed using docker-compose
+6. Application is packaged inside docker and can be deployed using docker-compose

 7. Sample GitHub Actions

-8. E2E Testing using Postman API platform
+8. E2E Testing using [Postman API platform](https://learning.postman.com/docs/getting-started/installation/installation-and-updates/)

 # Using Docker-Compose